What Is Debt Consolidation, and Why Is It Helpful?

-- It’s Substantial.
-If you can’t pay off your debt within a year, you may need help.
-Consolidation isn’t worth the fees and credit checks needed if your current payments allow you to be debt free within a year.
-If you can pay off your debt within 12 months, consider other payoff strategies, like the snowball or avalanche approach.
+• You Have A Lot of Debt.
+Consolidation isn’t worth the fees and credit checks needed if your current payments allow you to be debt-free within a year.
+If you can pay off your debt within 12 months, consider other payoff strategies, like the snowball or avalanche approach

-- You Can Pay.
+• You Can Afford to Repay the Loan.
 Consolidating your debt is only good if you can pay your current monthly debt.
-You’ll still need to make monthly payments, which means you need regular income.
+You’ll still need to make monthly payments, so you need regular income.
+Before consolidating, evaluate your budget and develop a plan to get your finances under control.

 Benefits of Debt Consolidation